sisiwei/nyu-spring-tutorials/2017/README.md

 6-8 p.m.
 Workshops and hands-on demos
 8-10 p.m.
 Free worktime, project-specific help, advanced demos

-As the semester goes on, more and more of the session time will be devoted to worktime and any specific questions you have.
+As the semester goes on, more and more of the session time will be devoted to worktime on projects, project-specific demos and training, and any specific questions you have.

 ## Workshop Schedule
 Topics will be selected week-by-week, based entirely on student interest.